kodecocodes/i10t/other-ios10-topics/other-ios10-topics.markdown

 ### Implementing UIFeedbackGenerator

-Open **EmojiCollectionViewController.swift** and the following method to the `EmojiCollectionViewController` extension indicated with a `UICollectionViewDelegate` mark:
+Open **EmojiCollectionViewController.swift** and add the following method to the `EmojiCollectionViewController` extension indicated with a `UICollectionViewDelegate` mark:

 ```swift
 override func scrollViewDidScrollToTop(_ scrollView: UIScrollView) {